-- 1. Students who leave school for any reason must be signed out in the ISC (the main office). - 2.
-Students may only be signed out by persons whose names appear on the registration form, unless the school receives permission in writing from the parent/guardian in advance. - 3.
+- 1. Students who leave school for any reason must be signed out in the ISC (the main office). - Students may only be signed out by persons whose names appear on the registration form, unless the school receives permission in writing from the parent/guardian in advance. - 3.
 Written permission is to be given by the parent/guardian or "emergency person" shown on the registration form before each checkout.
 Picture identification must be presented to the school official. - 4.
-No student will be checked out after 2:15 p.m.
-It disrupts the dismissal process for the classroom teacher and the rest of the campus.
+No student will be checked out after 2:30 p.m.
+Release after 2:30 pmIt disrupts the dismissal process for the classroom teacher and the rest of the campus.